 Four Small Animals

 Christ-like wisdom involves recognizing our problems and inabilities and compensating.
-No human being (except Jesus) is perfect—morally, physically, intellectually.
-Maturity involves accepting our abilities and disabilities and making the best of them, by God’s grace, for His glory, with His help, by faith in Him.
+No human being (except Jesus) is perfect—morally, physically, intellectually, emotionally, and behaviorally.
+Maturity involves accepting our abilities and disabilities and making the best of them, flexing, being resilient and resourceful.
+We do this by God’s grace, for His glory, with His help, by faith in Him.

 |Ants||Plan, Prepare, Use Foresight|